x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/batch-migration-to-office-365-groups.md

 # Use batch migration to migrate Exchange Server public folders to Office 365 Groups

- **Summary**: How to move your Exchange 2016 or Exchange 2019 public folders to Office 365 Groups.

 Through a process known as *batch migration*, you can move some or all of your Exchange Server public folders to Office 365 Groups.
 Groups is a new collaboration offering from Microsoft that offers certain advantages over public folders.
 See [Migrate your public folders to Office 365 Groups](migrate-to-office-365-groups.md) for an overview of the differences between public folders and Groups, and reasons why your organization may or may not benefit from switching to Groups.

 This article contains the step-by-step procedures for performing the actual batch migration of your Exchange Server public folders.